They’re victimized by predatory lenders who trap them in a cycle of debt and rob them and their communities of scant resources.

 They’re denied access to the social safety net by politicians who stigmatize low-income workers and blame them for our country’s problems.

+For more than 40 years, we’ve represented the most vulnerable people in society – often those living in poverty who cannot afford to mount legal challenges to the injustices they face.
 Today, our Economic Justice Project is fighting back against deeply engrained policies and practices that exploit or punish the poor simply because of their economic status.
 Our work has a national reach but is primarily focused on the Deep South.

-1. Reforming policies that trap the poor in a cycle of court debt.
+- Reforming policies that trap the poor in a cycle of court debt.

-2. Protecting low-income consumers from predatory practices.
+- Protecting low-income consumers from predatory practices.

 We’re helping lead the charge to protect consumers from payday and title lenders that prey upon low-income communities and trap the poor in a cycle of debt.
 And, we’re educating the public and supporting a national effort to create strong consumer safeguards to rein in this rapacious industry.
 We’re also taking aim at abusive wage garnishment practices, and fighting the efforts of private companies to exploit the criminal justice system for their own profit.